MARPOL-certificates and marine pollution prevention equipment:

 Fuel oil and sulphur contents

-The International Maritime Organization IMO stipulates a strict sulphur emission limit.
+For the protection of the environment and health, the International Maritime Organization IMO stipulates a strict sulphur emission limit.
 Annex VI of MARPOL establishes limits for nitrogen oxides and sulphur oxides, among other things.
-We have compiled an overview of the currently applicable sulphur limits in marine fuels (select the slot on Annex VI).
+We have compiled an overview of the currently applicable sulphur limits in marine fuels (select the slot with Annex VI).

 Compliance with these sulphur limits is verified during port State controls among other occasions.
 Ships that are unable to obtain compliant marine fuel should inform the Federal Maritime and Hydrographic Agency (BSH) prior to entering German waters.
 Please use this form for your reporting.

-The BSH offers a register of fuel oil suppliers on its website (select the slot on Annex VI).
+The BSH offers a register of fuel oil suppliers on its website (select second slot with Annex VI).
 In the application, shipping companies can easily and conviniently find local fuel oil suppliers by filtering for location, type of fuel oil and delivery method.

 The list of suppliers is updated regularly; it is for your information and is not necessarily exhaustive.
 Please get in touch with the BSH if any suppliers on the market are missing in this register.